Siminov/core/README.md

 	|- DatabaseMappingDescriptor.si.xml.

 ###### 2. Handle Application Initialization
-All resources required by application are created and managed by siminov orm.
+All resources required by application are created and managed by siminov core.
 (Eg: Creating Database, Deploying Application).

 ###### 3. Handle Multiple Schema's
 It also supports multiple schema's if required by application.